-If one day swarms of tiny robots will never be used for purposes like pollinate flowers or explore disaster sites, they will have to have a good resistance.
-A robot created at the EPFL research institute in Switzerland seems to adapt quite a bit, since it can even resist the blows of a fly swatter.
+If one day swarms of tiny robots will never be used for purposes like pollinate flowers or exploring disaster sites, they will have to have a lot of stamina.
+A robot created at the EPFL research institute in Switzerland seems to fit quite a bit, as it can withstand even the blows of a fly swatter.

-Powering on and off occurs over 400 times per second, causing DEAsect to vibrate forward at a speed of 3 cm (1,2 inches) per second.
+It turns on and off over 400 times per second, causing the DEAsect to vibrate forward at a rate of 3 cm (1,2 inches) per second.

 There are currently two versions of the device.
 The first is wired to an external power and control system.
-This is the robotic insect that can be crushed by a fly swatter or crushed by a shoe, and continue undaunted on its way.
+It is this robot insect that can be crushed by a fly swatter or crushed by a shoe, and continue on its way undeterred.

 The second version is independent, with integrated battery and microcontroller.
-Using the integrated "eyes" it is able to trace and follow independently the black and white motifs printed on the ground.
+Using the integrated "eyes" it is able to autonomously trace and follow the black and white patterns printed on the ground.

 Its creators are now working on a system that would allow multiple DEAnsects to communicate with each other, so that they can coordinate their movements.
 In short, a robotic swarm.